panoptisDev/NewYork-Cats_Game/README.md

 1. Requires an Etherem based wallet like <a href="https://metamask.io/" target="_blank">MetaMask</a>

 2. You'll need some test BNB on the BSC (testnet) network.
-Visit a <a href="https://testnet.binance.org/faucet-smart" target="_blank">faucet</a> to get some free test ETH.
+Visit a <a href="https://testnet.binance.org/faucet-smart" target="_blank">faucet</a> to get some free test BNB.
 Make sure you've set your wallet network to `BSC Testnet`.

 3. Visit the <a href="https://vibrant-jackson-d2e51f.netlify.app/" target="_blank">New York Cat Game</a> website.